SAP/swagger-plugin-for-sphinx/README.md

 swagger_css_uri = ""
 ```
 These correspond to the modules explained [here](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/installation.md).
-By default the latest release is used from [here](https://cdn.jsdelivr.net/npm/swagger-ui-dist@latest).
+By default, the latest release is used from [here](https://cdn.jsdelivr.net/npm/swagger-ui-dist@latest).

-As a last step, define the swagger configuration as followed:
+As a last step, define the swagger configuration as follows:
 ```python
 swagger = [
     {